serhiy-smirnov/CarND-LaneLines-P1/writeup_template.md

 	Then the function uses linear least-squares regression to find parameters of the line approximating given set of points from detected lane lines.

-	History buffer is maintained and can contained specified number of samples for the approximated lines parameters.
+	History buffer is maintained and can hold specified number of samples for the approximated lines parameters.
-	This helps to implement additional filtration of the approximated line to exclude the results differ too much from the detection history.
-By tuning the parameter 'stabilization_slope_diff' you can exclude case of obvious misdetections while maintaining good continuity of the resulting line detection.
+	This helps to implement additional filtration of the approximated line to exclude the results which differ too much from the detection history.
+	By tuning the parameter 'stabilization_slope_diff' you can exclude cases of obvious misdetections while maintaining good continuity of the resulting line approximations.
 	Size of the buffer for temporal stabilization can be configured using a helper function 'init_detection'.
-	By increasing the buffer size, smoothness of the resulting detection is increasing, but that also adds latency to the output visualization.
+	By increasing the buffer size, smoothness of the resulting detection is increased, but that also adds latency to the lane detection output.

-	For the output you can choose to include stabilized and/or raw lines, configure minimum and maximum slope as well as slope difference for filtration (see pictures below).
+	For the function output you can choose to include stabilized and/or raw lines (see picture below), configure minimum and maximum slope as well as slope difference for filtration.

 	![alt text][image5]